pji/yadr/README.rst

 Do we need another Python dice rolling package?
 ===============================================
 No. Probably not.
 Unsurprisingly, there seems to be a lot of people who play TTRPGs and write Python packages.
-This is yet one.
+This is yet another one.

 Hence the name.